LOADING ...

 JELLON

-He for his servant boy who quickly to him ran
+He called for his boy who quickly to him ran

-Hurry up, hurry up, my pretty little boy, as fast as you can
+up, hurry up, my pretty little boy, as fast as ever you can

 You must run for Rosy before the day is gone